cemicel/convolutional_neural_nets/readme.txt

 IF there is no parameters passed, training and test data sets will be created with 20 and 1  respectively picture/s per class.

 3) Run in terminal: python3 conv_net.py <mode> <batch_size> <epochs>
+	<mode> - training/test_custom/test

 	1)First train mode

-	2)For now, batch size is number of pictures per class.
+	a)For now, batch size is number of pictures per class.
 	It means if there are 50 pics in a class, and there are 10 classes then batch of 5 will be 50 * 10 = 50 out of 450

-	3)Two type of test available:
-	a) ‘test_custom’ + space + type custom font from given list
+	b)test_custom - checks given font after mode;
+	Example:
-	example: conv_net.py test_custom Arial
+	-test_custom Arial
+	After, You will be asked to provide a string to recognze or press enter, 	and word 'textToRecognize' will be checked.

-	b) ‘test’ - tests validation data
+	3) ‘test’ - tests validation data

-	d)If all parameters are empty, training mode is set with batch: 5 and epochs: 50
+	4)If all parameters are empty, training mode is set with batch: 5 and epochs: 50

 Some times, macOS creates .DS_Store system hidden files. befor test network training/dest directoris need to be cheked with ls -a command.
 If you notice this file, delete it.